zeynnep/zeynnep/README.md

 ---

-I am a Data Science and Machine Learning practitioner with strong analytical, statistical, and technical foundations.
+I am someone who improves myself in the fields of data science, machine learning, NLP and data engineering.
 My work focuses on:

 - Data analysis and preprocessing